 In other words, the IL$^{(0,1)}$QG model constitutes a Lie--Poisson Hamiltonian system in the variables $(\bar\xi,\psi_\sigma,\psi_{\sigma^2})$ with Hamiltonian given by \eqref{eq:E} and Lie--Poisson bracket defined by \eqref{eq:LP}.
 More generally, one has

 for all $\mathcal F[\bar\xi,\psi_\sigma,\psi_{\sigma^2}].$

 The IL$^0$QG is also Lie--Poisson Hamiltonian, with Hamiltonian given by \eqref{eq:E} with $R_S$ replaced by $R$ and Lie--Poisson bracket given by \eqref{eq:LP} with $\psi_{\sigma^2}$ ignored.
-The resulting bracket is a particular version of the one derived by Ripa \cite{Ripa-RMF-96} for a system more general than the IL$^0$QG.
-A (Lie--Poisson) deformation of the IL$^0$QG bracket, i.e., with the same kernel, appears in \cite{Holm-Luesink-21}.
+The resulting bracket is found in \cite{Warneford-Dellar-13}, which is a particular version of the one derived by \cite{Ripa-RMF-96} for a system more general than the IL$^0$QG.
+A (Lie--Poisson) deformation of the IL$^0$QG bracket, i.e., with the same kernel (cf.\ Section \ref{sec:integrals}), appears in \cite{Holm-Luesink-21}.
 Interestingly, low-$\beta$ magnetohydrodynamics \cite{Morrison-Hazeltine-84} and incompressible, nonhydrostatic, Boussinesq fluid dynamics on a vertical plane share this bracket \cite{Benjamin-84}.